 Final deliverables outline a project’s entire scope of work, while deliverables created during earlier phases of a project are based on short-term snapshots of project activity.

 Initiation phase deliverables can include a project charter or a business case.
-The lessons learned library is accessed at the outset of the planning phase, so information can be used from previous projects to better inform planning of the next project.
+The lessons learned library is accessed at the outset of the planning phase, so information can be used from previous projects to better inform the planning of the next project.
 The communications plan, risk and issue management plan, change management plan, procurement plans and overall project schedule are also created during the planning phase.
 There are documents surrounding each of these plans which inform stakeholders and clients as the plan is being developed.

 Referencing the project plan is the most common activity during project execution.
 All project activity is managed against the project plan.